jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 # The Unix Shell: 5.
 Git basics

 > * The following contents are adapted from [git-fundamentals workshop materials](https://github.com/dlab-berkeley/git-fundamentals/blob/master/0-1_introduction.md) prepared by Dillon Niederhut at D-Lab.
-> * Learn how to use git
+> * Learn how to use Git
->   * How to setup your git account on your local machine
+>   * How to setup your Git account on your local machine
 >   * How to make a repository
 >   * How to commit changes
 >   * How to push and pull (fetch)